MichelCats36/COD-WW2-Texture-Loader/README.md

 # Grayhound

 Description: Grayhound is a powerful tool used for extracting and managing assets.
-Download Link: Grayhound on GitHub https://github.com/Scobalula
+Download Link: Grayhound on GitHub
 Credits: Developed by Scobalula.

+# C2M v1

+Description: C2M v1 is used for converting and managing texture files.
+Download Link: C2M v1 on GitHub
+Credits: Developed by sheilan102, updated and maintained by vugi99.

 # C2M v2

 Description: C2M v2 is the latest version of the C2M tool, offering additional features and improvements.
-Download Link: C2M v2 on GitHub https://github.com/sheilan102
+Download Link: C2M v2 on GitHub
 Credits: Developed by sheilan102.

-# C2M v1

-Description: C2M v1 is used for converting and managing texture files.
-Download Link: C2M v1 on GitHub https://github.com/vugi99
-Credits: Developed by sheilan102, updated and maintained by vugi99.

 # Credits/Contributors